F-Stack/f-stack/tools/README.md

 Directory `compat` implements an ipc library using dpdk `rte_ring` and ports some source files compatible with FreeBSD and Linux.

+Directory `sbin` contains all the tools binary that compiled.

 All other directories are useful tools ported from FreeBSD.
 Since F-Stack is multi-process architecture and every process has an independent stack, so we must communicate with every F-Stack process.
 Each tool add an option `-p`(Which F-Stack process to communicate with, default 0), except that, it is same with the original FreeBSD.